ahrtr/etcd-defrag/README.md

 ```

 ## Defragmentation rule
+Defragmentation is an expensive operation, so it should be executed as infrequent as possible.
+On the other hand,
+it's also necessary to make sure any etcd member will not run out of the storage quota.
+It's exactly the reason
+why the defragmentation rule is introduced, it can skip unnecessary expensive defragmentation, and also keep
+each member safe.

 Users can configure a defragmentation rule using the flag `--defrag-rule`.
 The rule must be a boolean expression,
 which means its evaluation result should be a boolean value. **It supports arithmetic (e.g. `+` `-` `*` `/` `%`) and logic
 (e.g. `==` `!=` `<` `>` `<=` `>=` `&&` `||` `!`) operators supported by golang.
 Parenthesis `()` can be used to control precedence**.